Binxu-Stack/lammps-ARTn/README.md

 # LAMMPS ARTn
 The LAMMPS implication of Activation Relaxation Technique nouveau.

+## What it includes

+This package includes a LAMMPS implementation of the Activation Relaxation Technique nouveau (ARTn) for finding saddle points and transition pathways in atomic systems.
+It consists of:
+- Two source files (`min_artn.cpp` and `min_artn.h`) that implement ARTn as a new minimization style in LAMMPS
+- Example cases demonstrating applications to different material systems (Cu surface diffusion, Cu-Zr metallic glasses, 2D systems)
+- Control parameter files and input scripts for running ARTn simulations

+## Why this package

+ARTn is a powerful open-ended saddle point search method that can systematically explore the potential energy landscape of materials without requiring prior knowledge of final states.
+This LAMMPS implementation provides several advantages:
+- **Efficient saddle point searching**: Finds transition states and energy barriers for thermally activated processes
+- **Scalable**: Leverages LAMMPS's parallel computing capabilities for large-scale atomistic simulations
+- **Versatile**: Applicable to various material systems including surfaces, bulk materials, metallic glasses, and 2D systems
+- **Automated event discovery**: Can systematically sample multiple transition pathways from a given configuration
+- **Integration with LAMMPS**: Seamlessly works with LAMMPS's extensive potential library and existing analysis tools

+## About ARTn

+The **Activation-Relaxation Technique nouveau (ARTn)** is an open-ended saddle point search method originally developed by Mousseau et al. for exploring the potential energy surface (PES) of complex systems (see https://normandmousseau.com/en/research/art-nouveau for more details).
+Unlike traditional transition state search methods that require knowledge of both initial and final states, ARTn only requires the initial configuration to systematically discover transition pathways and energy barriers.

+We developed this package to make the entire ARTn process parallel and benefit from the utilities provided by LAMMPS C++ modules, which facilitates the implementation of additional features.

+### Core ARTn Algorithm

+The standard ARTn method works through the following stages:

+1. **Initial Activation**: Random displacement is applied to selected atoms to push the system out of its local minimum
+2. **Basin Escape**: The system moves away from the initial basin using the lowest curvature direction computed via the Lanczos algorithm
+3. **Saddle Point Convergence**: Once the eigenvalue becomes negative, the system converges to the nearest saddle point by minimizing forces perpendicular to the unstable mode
+4. **Relaxation**: After crossing the saddle point, the system relaxes to a new local minimum

+### This Implementation

+This LAMMPS implementation follows the standard ARTn procedure while providing several extended features:

+**Standard ARTn Features:**
+- Lanczos algorithm for efficient computation of the lowest eigenvalue and eigenvector
+- Configurable activation strategies (single atom, cluster, or all atoms)
+- Force-based convergence criteria for saddle points
+- Automated push-over to find connected minima

+**Extended Features:**
+- **Events-per-atom mode**: Systematically search for multiple events on each atom in the group
+- **Custom initial directions**: Define initial kick directions from dump files, delta direction files, or deformation gradients (useful for studying specific mechanisms)
+- **Validation mechanisms**: Push-back verification to confirm saddle points connect to the initial minimum
+- **Pressure monitoring**: Track stress tensor components at saddle points and final minima (valuable for studying pressure-dependent processes)
+- **Metropolis sampling**: Optional acceptance/rejection of new minima based on energy barriers and temperature
+- **FIRE algorithm integration**: Alternative minimization method for improved efficiency in certain systems
+- **Comprehensive output**: Detailed logging of eigenvalues, forces, displacements, and atomic configurations at each stage

+These extensions make this implementation particularly suitable for studying complex materials phenomena such as defect migration in crystals, structural relaxations in amorphous materials, and surface diffusion processes under varying conditions.

 ## Compiling
 1. Put two files (min_artn.cpp min_artn.h) in the src directory.